hardin47/website/Math150/Notes/05-log.md

 #### The fourth step {-}

 (The fourth step is very good modeling practice.
 It gives you a sense of whether or not you've overfit the model in the building process.)
-Randomly divide the data into a training set and a validation set:
+Randomly divide the data into a training set and a test set:

-* The training set, with at least 15-20 error degrees of freedom, is used to estimate the model.
+* The training set, with at least 20 error degrees of freedom (the number of observations is more than 20 larger than the number of variables), is used to estimate the model.
-* The validation set is used for cross-validation of the fitted model.
+* The test set is used for validation of the fitted model.

 #### The fifth step {-}